 The word “terrorist” has long been used as shorthand to dismiss movements against white violence in the U.S. The Black Lives Matter protests are just the latest example; the Black Panthers were another.
 But even more broadly, black activism — violent or nonviolent — has been demonized as subversive, extremist and anti-American for decades.
 All of which implies that the alternative — a status quo defined by anti-black oppression, slavery and violence — is neither subversive nor in conflict with being American.

-If our instinct is to label Shakur a “terrorist” for her alleged actions, we must think long and hard about what kind of response is acceptable from black women whose families and loved ones have been exploited in the U.S. for generations.
+If our instinct is to label Shakur a “terrorist” for her alleged actions, we must think long and hard about what kind of rebuke is acceptable from black women whose families and loved ones have been exploited in the U.S. for generations.
 More specifically, we must consider what our faith in such a demonstrably racist system says about our politics — and in Weiss’s case, her feminism.
-For a movement that has neglected women of color for too long, it seems prudent for white feminists listen to voices like Mallory, Perez and Sarsour’s when they applaud someone like Shakur, rather than dismissing them as terrorist sympathizers.
+For a movement that has often neglected women of color, it seems prudent for white feminists to listen to voices like Mallory, Perez and Sarsour’s when they applaud someone like Shakur, rather than dismissing them as terrorist sympathizers.

-Otherwise, I’d imagine their response to Weiss’s op-ed would boil down to three words: “Keep your feminism.”
+Otherwise, I’d imagine their response to Weiss’s op-ed would amount to three words: “Keep your feminism.”